YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 23
 New day , same grind.
-i am still trying to finish up my chakra reviision then i will go back to building my Noel project.
+i am still trying to finish up my chakra revision then i will go back to building my Noel project.

 Oct 24
 New day , same grind.